scadabi/scadabi-plugin-pushsender/README.md

 ## Android devices

-On Android devices the implementation looks like the next images.
+On Android devices the implementation looks like the next image.

-Samsung devices.

 ![2015-11-03 07 42 00](http://i.stack.imgur.com/JCULE.png)